davidtstill/Restaurant_PNL_Analysis/README.md

 - Average change in profit/loss per month
 - The greatest increase in profit month over month
 - The greatest decrease in profit month over month

+The Python script also outputs a .txt file with the summary of the analysis.